different-ai/file-organizer-2000/README.md

 ## Small iOS shortcut for easy access
-The iOS shortcut bellow makes it easy for you to easily work from your phone with this plugin.
+The iOS shortcut below makes it easy for you to easily work from your phone with this plugin.

 https://www.icloud.com/shortcuts/06915768862848fb9711f2f19b6405e2